 Sitting directly over the Pegnitz, not only it is one of the oldest Hospice for the elderly, which was built in the 1300’s by a wealthy mayor, it is now a Senior Citizen’s retirement home.

 Upon entering, one would not think a charming, typical and historical restaurant (which serves over 100 types of wine) is found on the premises but it is!

 Since the day was splendid, we decided to sit outside on the inviting terrace.

 We asked our lovely server, a friendly lady dressed in a traditional light green colored dirndl, commonly seen at German restaurants, what she recommended us to try.

-Believe it or not, I had managed to speak in German even though it had been quite some time since I last used it but she understood 😉
+Believe it or not, I had managed to speak in German even though it had been quite some time since I last used it but she understood and appreciated the effort 😉

 As for me, well I love bratwurst in all its varieties, therefore I ordered a portion of 12 Nürnberg Rostbratwurst (grilled sausages) which come with a side of fresh sauerkraut, rye bread and mustard.